 Take a cooking class

 If you have a child who is interested in food or cooking, they’ll love a cooking class.
-Try this one by Williams-Sonoma that comes complete with an apron, spatula, and a cookbook.
+Find a local in person option or grab a Yummy Crate from KiwiCo for experiential learning in the kitchen.

 See a Broadway show